Pakistani women in STEM

 While STEM (science, technology, engineering and mathematics) fields all over the world are dominated by men, the number of Pakistani women in 'STEM' is low due to one of the highest gender gaps in STEM fields.
-However, over the time, some Pakistani women have emerged as scientists in fields like physics, biology and computer sciences.
+However, over time, some Pakistani women have emerged as scientists in fields like physics, biology and computer sciences.

 Gender gap in Pakistan

-Pakistan has one of the highest gender gaps in the world, and it is the third least performer in gender parity according to a report published by World Economic Forum in 2020.
-The low literacy rate of women in Pakistan, despite women making almost half the population, is one of the factors in a high gender gap in STEM fields.
+Pakistan has one of the highest gender gaps in the world, and it is the third least performer in gender parity according to a 2020 report by the World Economic Forum.
+The low literacy rate of women in Pakistan, despite women making up almost half the population, is one of the factors in a high gender gap in STEM fields.
 This literacy rate is even lower in science and technology.

 Facts

 According to UNESCO, among students enrolled in bachelor's degrees, 47% are women while 53% are men.
 The number of women pursuing doctoral studies is only 36%, while the percentage of men is 64%.
 There is also a significant gender gap in research sector, with women making only 34% of researchers.

 Among students in universities, the field of natural sciences is reported to have only 40% women students, while medical sciences have 45%, engineering has 21% and agricultural sciences have only 12%.